FASTA/QUAL format (skbio.io.format.fasta)#

 Reader-specific Parameters#

-The available reader parameters differ depending on which reader is used.
+The following reader parameters differ depending on which reader is used.

 Generator and TabularMSA Reader Parameters#